Vikarna: Game of dice

 In the silence, and depending on the version of the story, Karna later rebuked and taunted Vikarna for his outburst.
 Vikarna quietly replied:

+However, Madhvacharya points out in his commentary that in reality, Vikarna's protest was only to make a show of righteousness.

 Death

 Despite his misgivings, Vikarna fights for Duryodhana during the Kurukshetra War.
 Bhishma names him as one of the great warriors on the Kaurava side.
 Mentioned throughout the war, Vikarna has a few notable moments.
 On the fourth day of the war, he attempts to check Abhimanyu's advance, and is severely repulsed.
 On the fifth day of the war, he attempts to break the King of Mahismati's defense of the Pandava formation, and is unsuccessful.
 On the seventh day, he covers the retreat of his brothers from Bhima's rampage.
 On the same day he stops and repulses Drupada and Shikandi and wounds them badly, causing them to retreat.
 On the tenth day, he attempts to prevent Arjuna and Shikhandi from reaching Bhishma, but is counter-checked by Drupada.